-The Glyndebourne gardens, Shop and Long Bar open from 2 hours before Glyndebourne on Tour performances
+The Glyndebourne gardens, Shop and Long Bar open from 3pm on Mon - Sat and 2pm on Sundays on Festival performance days.

 The Glyndebourne Gardens and Lake